ssbc/ssb-buttwoo-spec/README.md

 normal feeds, allowing normal feeds to use different feed formats.
 In this way, they can be seen as complementary.

-### Content

-If there is content and it is not encrypted, content SHOULD be a bipf encoded object.
-Note this applies to the 3 tag types defined in this document.
-One can use other tags to mean something else.
-This could be used to carry for example files as content.

-If encrypted, a [ssb-bfe encrypted data format] MUST be used.

 ## Performance

 A benchmark of a prototype shows the time it takes to validate and